Spanish Sahara: Ifni War (1956-1958)

+In March 1956 Morocco became independent from France.
+Spain followed suit in April 1956, recognizing it's territorial integrity and ceding the Northern Zone of the Protectorate.
+However Franco was reluctant to abandon Cape Juby, Ifni and the Sahara, believing in the "civilizing mission", wanting to keep the territory as a base for the Foreign Legion and wanting to mollify Army officers who had only reluctantly accepted the withdrawal from Morocco.
+However nationalist developments in the North had reached Southern Morocco, with the Moroccan Army of Liberation taking over much of the Souss and Anti Atlas Mountains, endangering Spanish control over Ifni and the Sahara.
+They also used Spanish territory as a base to launch attacks on French troops in Mauritania.
+In response the French Minister for Defence, Gaston Deferre, with the approval of the Spanish, ordered French troops to pursue the guerillas into the Spanish Sahara.

-After gaining independence in 1956, Morocco laid claim to Spanish Sahara as part of its historic pre-colonial territory.
-In 1957, the Moroccan Army of Liberation nearly occupied the small territory of Ifni, north of Spanish Sahara, during the Ifni War.
+The Army of Liberation had encouraged the tribes of the Ifni and Sahara to revolt against Spanish rule, with 25 Sahrawis joining the Liberation Army.
+This effort was successful, with many tribes in the Sahara joining the revolt.
+In 1957, the Liberation Army nearly occupied the small territory of Ifni, north of Spanish Sahara, during the Ifni War.
 The Spanish sent a regiment of paratroopers from the nearby Canary Islands and repelled the attacks.
 With the assistance of the French, Spain soon re-established control in the area through Operaciones Teide-Ecoubillon (Spanish name) / Opérations Ecouvillon (French name).

+Territorial Dispute (1958-1973)

 Spain tried to suppress resistance politically.
 It forced some of the previously nomadic inhabitants of Spanish Sahara to settle in certain areas, and the rate of urbanisation was increased.
 In 1958, Spain united the territories of Saguia el-Hamra and Río de Oro to form the overseas province of Spanish Sahara, while ceding the province of the Cape Juby strip (which included Villa Bens) in the same year to Morocco.

 In the 1960s, Morocco continued to claim Spanish Sahara.
 It gained agreement by the United Nations to add the territory to the list of territories to be decolonised.
 In 1969, Spain ceded Ifni to Morocco, but continued to retain Spanish Sahara.

 In 1967, Spanish rule was challenged by the Harakat Tahrir, a Sahrawi movement created by Muhammad Bassiri.
 In 1970, Spain suppressed the Zemla Intifada.

 In 1973, the Polisario Front was formed in a revival of militant Sahrawi nationalism.
 The Front's guerrilla army grew rapidly, and Spain lost effective control over most of the territory by early 1975.
 Its effort to found a political rival, the Partido de Unión Nacional Saharaui (PUNS), met with little success.
 Spain proceeded to co-opt tribal leaders by setting up the Djema'a, a political institution loosely based on traditional Sahrawi tribal leaders.
 The Djema'a members were hand-picked by the authorities, but given privileges in return for rubber-stamping Madrid's decisions.